openresty/opsboy/README.md

 	directive2;
     }

 is a rule.
 And foo is the target.
-It's quite similar to Makefile's rules perse.
+It's quite similar to Makefile's rules per se.

-We use Opsboy's compile out perl and send make and target arguments to execute it.
+We use the opsboy compiler to generate standalone Perl scripts that can build a system environment incrementally through a specification of rules.

 ./openresty-test.pl make foo

 # command
-All opsboy command will list below.
+All opsboy syntactic structures and directives are listed below.

 # git
-git git@github.com location;  #git clone resource to location.
+git git@github.com location;  # git clone resource to location.

 # file
 file location; # check if file exist, if not create.

 # running
-running 'process matching part'; # check process is running.
+running 'process matching part'; # check the existence of running processes through the specified command-line string pattern. if no processes match the pattern, make the current rule fail immediately.

 # dep
-dep block1 block2 block3; # execute depend block.
+dep block1 block2 block3; # specifying dependency rule names which must be
+checked and fulfilled before running the current rule.

 # cwd
  cwd location; # change working directory.

 # test
-test cmd; # if system(cmd) != 0 will not execute the block.
+test cmd; # test if the command cmd can run successfully.
+If not, make the current rule fail without executing any other commands associated with the current rule.

 # env
 env key value; # working like bash's export command;
-env PATH '~/git/lua-nginx-module/work/nginx/sbin:$PATH'; # we can use shell variable here.
+env PATH '~/git/lua-nginx-module/work/nginx/sbin:$PATH'; # we can interpolate other environment variables inside the envirment variable values here.

 # always
 always; # exec blocking without conditions.